ksiddana/ksiddana.github.io/_posts/2016-01-31-Module-Exports-Node.md

 date: 2016-01-31 16:00:00
 ---

+As an application begins to scale, the complexity can be reduced by modularizing your code in a way that it can be comprehended by other users.
+MVC frameworks like Backbone.js have already introduced concepts of Models, Collections and Views on the front end.

 ###Understanding exports in Node.js

-As an application begins to scale, the complexity can be reduced by modularizing your code in a way that it can be comprehended by other users.
-MVC frameworks like Backbone.js have already introduced cocepts of Models, Collections and Views on the front end.

 Node allows you to modularize your code at the backend by using `module.exports`.

 A file in Node is called a module.
 Functions and variables within a file cannot be accessed directly by using inheritence or dependency injection.
 However, it would be rather useful to expose the functionality of a file while keeping it modular at the same time.